 While it means that you’ll most likely not be in ketosis all the time, you’ll still reap plenty of the benefits of a low-carb lifestyle, such as lower and more stable blood sugar, decreased hunger, mental clarity, and weight loss (if you’re eating at a deficit).
 You might also wish to consider doing vegan keto for 2-3 months and then switching to a low-carb diet for the long term.

-Staple foods on vegan keto: vegetables, nuts & seeds, fats, soy products, vegan protein powders.
+Staple foods on vegan keto: vegetables, nuts and seeds, fats, soy products, vegan protein powders.

 Below you can find more information on each food group, and the things you should consider.